Evaristo-Paulo/api-training-center/README.md

 - Trainees.
 - Managers (secretaries) - Authorized people who can have access to manage all critical information.

+## Getting start

+You need to run seed, so you can have access to admin user

+php artisan migrate:fresh --seed

+- User: Evaristo Paulo
+- E-mail: evaripaulo@gmail.com
+- password: 123456

 ## Authentication

 <p>Authough you can have access of some services without authentication, most of the services you need to be autheticated firstly.</p>